Atlanta Car Accident Lawyer

 Getting Compensation for Your Car Accident Injuries

 Under Georgia’s comparative negligence statute, you can receive compensation for your injuries if you are less than 50 percent at fault for the accident.
 However, the amount of compensation you receive will be lessened by the amount you are at fault.

-Determining the amount in damages you have suffered is as important as analyzing the circumstances leading to the crash.
+Determining the amount of damages you have suffered is as important as analyzing the circumstances leading to the crash.
 Car crashes send more than 3 million people to the emergency room each year in the U.S., with injuries including back and neck injuries, brain injuries, and spinal cord injuries.
-Damages, or compensation, that you may be able to recover after a car accident include economic and non-economic damages.
+Damages, or compensation that you may be able to recover after a car accident, include economic and non-economic damages.